Cutting diagnostic time from minutes to seconds

 Our goals

-Indicate open/close position of all 16 doors.
+Indicate open/close states of all 16 doors.

 Indicate precise position of open doors for error resolution.